Classification

 If you would make a graph for the data it might look like the following:

-Write the name of each unique object at the end of the path that identifies it.
+Write the name of each unique object below the end of the path that identifies it.

 You identified 12 objects.
 Another way to represent this is with a dichotomous key.